cihlab/cihlab.github.io/index.md

 ## News
+* _10/20/2021_, Our paper "Computing-on-meomry-boundary+Multi-chiplet-module" is accepted by ISSCC 2022 !!!
 * _07/01/2021_, we have two paper published on GLSVLSI 2021 (one Chiplet paper and one Computing-in-memory paper), and one paper accpeted by MWSCAS 2021 (machine-learning based ADC characterization).
 * _12/12/2020_, we have one AI accelerator paper accepted on ASPDAC 2021 and one ADC paper on TCAS-I.
-* _08/15/2020_, Our paper "An Algorithm-Circuits-Architecture codesign DNN accelerator" is accepted by [IEEE JETCAS](https://ieeexplore.ieee.org/document/9162116).
-* _06/20/2020_, Chixiao recieves Shanghai Rising Star Program (上海启明星计划).

 [More](./news.md)